antonlukisha/antonlukisha/README.md

 ## :rocket: Projects & Contributions:

-- **FridgeMate:** I'm currently full-cycle working on a full-stack project, which is a microservice-based web-application with integrated neural networks.
+- **FridgeMate:** I'm currently full-cycle working on a web-application, which include a microservice-based structure with integrated neural networks.
+Now I finish backend part of this project.

 ---
 <br>